wombelix/ansible-molecule-container/README.md

 Derived Container based on ubi7/ubi-init:latest:latest that includes Python2 and systemd to allow testing Ansible Roles with Molecule.

+# How to run systemd Container with Docker

 ```
 docker run \
 --tmpfs /run --tmpfs /tmp \